Second Los Angeles hospital identifies 'superbug' infections

 A senior FDA official said this week that manufacturers' own tests of disinfection measures they recommend contained flaws that rendered those cleaning procedures unreliable.

-Makers of the devices include such camera companies as Olympus Corp, Fujifilm Holdings Corp and Pentax.
+Makers of the devices include such camera companies as Olympus Corp (7733.T), Fujifilm Holdings Corp (4901.T) and Pentax.

 Olympus was the maker of the single duodenoscope linked to all 71 patients of concern at Cedars-Sinai, from August 2014 to February 2015, and of two suspect scopes tied to 179 potential exposures dating back to October at UCLA.